 Adapting your parenting for your child’s temperament

-You can’t change your child’s temperament – he is who he is, and that’s great.
+You can’t change your child’s temperament – she is who she is, and that’s great.

-However, you can adapt your parenting to your child’s individual temperament so that you nurture his development.
-You can help your child develop the positive parts of his temperament You can also understand the situations that your child might find hard because of his temperament, and help him learn how to handle these situations.
+However, you can adapt your parenting to your child’s individual temperament so that you nurture her development.
+You can help your child develop the positive parts of her temperament You can also understand the situations that your child might find hard because of her temperament, and help her learn how to handle these situations.

 Here are some ideas for adapting your parenting to your child’s temperament.